swt30/waterworlds-paper/waterworlds.md

 Given that we set the surface pressure to between $10^5$ and $10^{10}$ Pa (1--100,000 bar), our models must therefore represent the layers interior to an atmosphere of some sort.

-## Effect of water content {#sec:multi-layer-models}
+## Effect of water content

-We find that changing the water content does not significantly affect the temperature-dependent behaviour discussed in earlier sections (@fig:composition-variation).
+We find that changing the water content does not significantly affect the temperature-dependent behaviour discussed in earlier sections (figure @fig:composition-variation).
-As the models presented above consist of 100% water, here we explore the effects of changing the water fraction.
-We therefore constructed planets with water, silicate, and iron layers, fixing the silicate:iron mass ratio to the Earth value of 2:1 and allowing the water shell to vary in mass.
+We constructed planets with water, silicate, and iron layers, fixing the silicate:iron mass ratio to the Earth value of 2:1 and allowing the water shell to vary in mass.
 These models correspond to an Earth-like nucleus with an extended water layer at the surface.

 The effects of surface temperature on radius are comparable in magnitude across all our models with water layers, even when we set the water layer mass to just 1% of the mass of the entire planet.